The Forgotten King of Wine Exporters: The Algerian Wine Industry

 But Algeria’s post-independence politics quickly put an end to the wine industry.
 A coup d’état in 1965 brought Houari Bounmedienne to power at the head of a military junta.
 This lasted for over a decade until he died in 1978.

 After that, Algeria entered into decades of military dictatorship, religious extremism, and civil war.
 These developments and concerns caused France and Italy, in particular, to worry about whether Algerian wine would damage their domestic wine industries.

 Reason 1: No More EEC Benefits

 Many wine-importing countries in Europe stopped treating Algeria as though it was part of the EEC from a trade perspective.
-By 1973, The EEC removed all of the benefits that the Algerian wine industry has relied on.
-The result of all this on Algeria’s wine industry was catastrophic.
+By 1973, The EEC removed all the benefits the Algerian wine industry had relied on.
+The result of this on Algeria’s wine industry was catastrophic.

 Reason 2: New Ownership and Shift in Goods Produced

 From 1962, the state or Algerian Muslims took ownership over the previously French-owned vineyards.
 New owners converted their vineyards so they could produce different goods in line with their religious beliefs.
 However, the 1960s collapse of the Algerian wine trade was mainly due to the decline in European exports.